BitcoinDesign/Guide/guide/getting-started/hardware.md

    height = 400
 %}

-Bitcoin hardware wallets act like bitcoin-centric security keys.
+Bitcoin hardware wallets, also called signers, act like bitcoin-centric security keys.
 They isolate the recovery phrase, private keys, and other sensitive data like output descriptors from the internet and other devices.

 Hardware wallets only exchange non-sensitive information with external devices.
 Sensitive processes happen on the device, such as signing a transaction to open a Lightning network payment channel.
 Most interactions with hardware wallets happen via desktop [software, like wallets]({{ '/guide/getting-started/software/#wallets' | relative_url }}).